fmay/cc-html-intro-1-first-web-page/annotations.md

 @annotation:tour css openup
 #Take a look at our new project
-If you look at the `index.html` file, you'll see it has not changed one iota.
+If you look at the `index.html` file, you'll see that it has not really changed.

 ##Preview it
 Now preview it again from the button in the top bar.
 You'll see that things have changed a lot.